 As states and localities have experienced high unemployment rates and budget deficits, some communities have begun to question the costs of resettlement and oppose the arrival of new refugees.
 These concerns are exacerbated by fear of the impact that culturally and religiously different newcomers will have on a community’s established way of life.

 To combat anti-refugee sentiment, HIAS and several partners created the The Linking Communities (TLC) Project: Creating Welcome for Refugees.
-The project provides funding to local groups (such as in North Carolina and Texas) to support innovative initiatives that highlight the benefits of refugee resettlement to local communities and promote better understanding.
+The project provides funding to local groups (such as in Minnesota, North Carolina and Texas) to support innovative initiatives that highlight the benefits of refugee resettlement to local communities and promote better understanding.

 Our partners for this project are the Center for Applied Linguistics, Church World Service, International Rescue Committee, Lutheran Immigration and Refugee Service, the U.S. Committee for Refugees and Immigrants, United States Conference of Catholic Bishops, and World Relief.
 We work closely with Welcoming America and Refugee Council USA.
 TLC Project Partners and Resources